cocochepeau/entropy-game/README.md

 # entropy-game
 Entropy game developed by two students during IT institute at University of Nantes

-You can try it: http://www.selimdahmani.fr/entropy-game
+Give it a try : http://www.selimdahmani.fr/entropy-game or https://cocochepeau.net/entropy-game/